 Line Spacing (Leading)

-Adjust the space between lines of text (leading) to improve readability.
+Adjust the space between lines of each body text (leading) to improve readability.
 As a general guideline, set the line-height property in Cascading Style Sheets (CSS) to 1.5 times your body copy font size.

 Text Alignment and Justification